top of page

 In this 2023 white book, The Big Reshuffle, the CEO of the HFASA GmbH Olivier Scherlofsky laid out and applied our geopolitical intelligence analysis tool GAST and its key findings about the most likely scenario for the U.S., Europe, and the world system.

-In doing so, we have been able to predict ("most likely scenario direction ahead", see preview PDF below) among others, that, how, and why the United States will (a) internally return to conservative values and (b) externally leave its post-Cold War views behind, returning to Realism and great power politics, with a long-term focus on countering the rise of China.
-In other words: In the 1990s the U.S. changed the course of itself and the world, driven by an idealistic “colorful world” paradigm.
+In doing so, we have been able to predict ("most likely scenario direction ahead", see preview PDF below) among others, that, how, and why the United States will leave its post-Cold War views behind, returning to Realism and great power politics, with a long-term focus on countering the rise of China (while being forced to carefully manage a slow and deal-supported separation from China`s supply chains).
+A return of American great power politics executed with a focus on economic power (tariffs to achieve political goals, sanctions and export controls,...) as well as via the revitalization of U.S. naval dominance and its effective application (control of sea lanes, "gunboat diplomacy", blockades).
+In other words we provided an understanding for the following paradigm change: In the 1990s the U.S. changed the course of itself and the world, driven by an idealistic “colorful world” paradigm.
 In the 2020s this recent and unsustainable “one world” model is becoming history – not least due to America’s own frustration over the effects of what we call Idealism, and its moralism-driven attitudes.

 Similarly, the white book predicted and predicts that and why Europe will (at first) feel overwhelmed and confused about such a new America and world stage, but then (eventually) fundamentally change and adapt to these new realities - while still remaining allied to the U.S. Since, (a) even a more self-reliant Europe is incapable to replace the American nuclear umbrella or the U.S. Navy – while being even more depend on global security and the world’s oceans (Europe economically survives based on large-scale overseas imports and exports).
 And since (b) on the other hand the U.S. will only be able to contain China, if the latter cannot split the West and pull Europe (in addition to Russia during the last years) into its orbit.

 Understanding such geopolitical forces and the (often informal/implicit but powerful) grand strategies of key powers, we hereunder identify drivers that will reshuffle the world.
-Such as that the U.S. – under any of its Presidents – will most likely eventually rearrange its relationship with Russia, in order to enable its long-term goal to stop China from becoming too dominant.
-While expecting Europe to (again, like during the last Cold War) become serious in matters of defense, as condition for maintaining the transatlantic alliance.
+Such as that the U.S. – under any of its Presidents – will most likely eventually try to rearrange its relationship with Russia, in order to enable its long-term goal to stop China from becoming too dominant.
+While expecting Europe to (again, like during the last Cold War) become serious in matters of defense, as condition for a strong and lasting transatlantic alliance.

 Note: Below synopsis of the book was added after the election of Trump 2 – one of the key events the book (published 2023) predicted, confirming its findings.
 Consequently, there was no need to revise the content: the deeper structural forces and trends in the U.S., Europe, and globally, as outlined in the book, still apply.
 Indeed, they are currently in the process of unfolding.
 For example: not only did our white book predict and explain the rise of certain European defense stocks, but even the shift towards 3.5% to 5% GDP defense spending in Europe.
 At the time of publishing considered “impossible” – for those many lacking the type of insights that our geopolitical intelligence approach produces.